General information

 Miscellaneous

 • Each Team must complete an entry form, IHPVA membership forms, ABR membership forms for riders, IHPVA-WHPSC waivers, and pay all fees before their first time on the road.
 The entry form is located at the WHPSC website.
-Entry form – WHPSC 2025
+(2026 form to be made available soon)

 • Teams are responsible for having people designated as their start crew, and making sure they know how to launch the vehicle.